 \section{Introduction}

 Positive unlabelled (PU) inference is based on data sets containing labelled observations $(S=1)$ which are all positive ($Y=1$), and unlabelled ones ($S=0$) which may either belong to a positive or a negative class ($Y$ is either 1 or 0).
-Examples of such experimental setup abound in medicine \citep{Walleyetal2018, LAN2016, Cerulo2010, Yangetal2014}, text and image analysis \citep{Fung2006, Liu2003, LiLiu2003}, ecology \citep{Ward2009, PearceBoyce2006} and survey data \citep{SECHIDIS2017}.
-E.g. medical data bases may contain only information about diagnosed patients who have a certain disease $(S=1)$ whereas un-diagnosed patients $(S=0)$ may have it or not.
+Examples of such experimental setup abound in medicine \cite{Walleyetal2018, LAN2016, Cerulo2010, Yangetal2014}, text and image analysis \cite{Fung2006, Liu2003, LiLiu2003,Jain2018}, ecology \cite{Ward2009, PearceBoyce2006} and survey data \cite{SECHIDIS2017}.
+For example, medical databases may contain only information about diagnosed patients who have a certain disease $(S=1)$ whereas un-diagnosed patients $(S=0)$ may have it or not.
 In survey sampling, asking a sensitive question (e.g. on use of illicit drugs) may lead to under-reporting, as beside the positive respondents $(Y=1)$ who answer the question truthfully, there are respondents who engage in this activity and do not admit it ($Y=1,S=0)$.
-Their answers are merged together with those of people who abstain from such behaviour and answer the question negatively $(Y=0,S=0)$ \citep{Bahorik2014}.
+Their answers are merged together with those of people who abstain from such behaviour and answer the question negatively $(Y=0,S=0)$ \cite{Bahorik2014}.
 PU data occur frequently in text classification problems.
 For example, when classifying web page preferences, some web pages can be bookmarked as positive ($S=1$) by the user whereas all other pages are treated as unlabelled ($S=0$).
 Among unlabelled pages ($S=0$), one can find both positive and negative pages.
-The other important example is associated with detecting illegal content in social networks.
-In this case, certain content has been marked as illegal (e.g. some images or posts), however illegal content may still be present among the unmarked profiles.
+The other important example is associated with detecting unlawful content in social networks.
+In this case, certain content has been marked as unlawful (e.g. some images or posts), however unlawful content may still exist among the unmarked profiles.